-During the school year, young athletes are busier than ever, juggling school work along with practice and, in many cases, multiple training sessions per day.
-Noel Williams, registered dietitian with Children’s Health℠ Andrews Institute Sports Performance powered by EXOS, says proper nutrition is key for students to stay healthy and meet the demands of their day.
+During the school year, young athletes are busier than ever, juggling schoolwork along with practice and, in many cases, multiple training sessions per day.
+Brittany Wehrle, a performance dietitian with the Children's Health℠ Andrews Institute Sports Performance powered by EXOS, says proper nutrition is key for students to stay healthy and meet the demands of their day.

 "Staying optimally fueled throughout the day can help student athletes better prepare their minds and bodies to cope with the increased stress load," she says.
 "You can help your child prepare for long days by making sure they have plenty of healthy foods and snacks in their backpack."

-Below, Williams shares some tips for packing healthy snacks and lunches to fuel your child’s high-performance lifestyle.
+Below, Wehrle shares some tips for packing healthy snacks and lunches to fuel your child's high-performance lifestyle.

 - Tuna sandwich made with mustard, pickles and olive oil mayo on 100% whole wheat bread with baby carrots and an apple on the side